Discover the investment approach of the Invesco Emerging Markets Equity Fund

 Emerging markets’ growth is expected to remain steady in 2024.
 Emerging economies’ manufacturing and services Purchasing Managers Index surveys, which focus on current and near-term economic expectations, mostly point to economic expansion.
 Expectations across most emerging markets are that inflation will be trending lower steadily, which should bode well for consumption and company earnings.3

-You can invest in emerging market stock markets by investing in actively managed mutual funds or exchange traded funds (ETFs).
+You can invest in the Asian and emerging market stock markets by investing in actively managed mutual funds or exchange traded funds (ETFs).
 Invesco offers a broad range of actively managed funds and ETFs.

 Let us know using this form and one of our specialist team will quickly get back to you.